 iOS Supervised vs Unsupervised: Benefits of Supervising iOS Devices

-iOS Supervised mode vs Unsupervised
+Supervised vs Unsupervised

-iOS Supervised mode vs Unsupervised Mode
+Supervised vs Unsupervised

-Say hello to iOS Supervised Mode!
+Say hello to Supervision!

-To gain complete control and to allow your MDM tool to function at its optimum best, it is necessary to ‘supervise’ the Apple devices like iPhones and iPads. iOS supervision is available for devices having iOS 5 and above.
+To gain full control and to allow your MDM tool to function at its optimum best, it is necessary to ‘supervise’ the Apple devices like iPhones and iPads. iOS supervision is available for devices having iOS 5 and above.

 Supervision is that differentiating element for iOS that helps the IT admin to understand whom to provide total control and ownership of the devices.
 Once the device is in supervised mode, it is ready to be enrolled in any desired iOS MDM solution.

-iOS supervision gives companies control over company-owned devices, which is a prerequisite to managing them further.
-Without supervision, functionalities like Factory Reset, Airdrop Sharing, iBooks, Find my iPhone, and iMessage cannot be managed within an Apple device.
-Other important settings like Bluetooth and GPS, for example, can be overridden by the end-user.
+Without supervision, functionalities like Factory Reset, Airdrop Sharing, iBooks, Find my iPhone and iMessage cannot be managed within an Apple device.
+Other important settings like Bluetooth and GPS for example, can be overridden by the end-user.

 In simple words, this means that the admins cannot enforce company policies on unsupervised iPhones.
 An admin can opt for an intuitive MDM tool and push policies and restrictions on iPhones and iPads, but the end-user will continue to have the option to exit, override or even totally erase the policies.